Minor in Political Communication (CHSS)

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

-COMM 327 Political Communication 3
+COMM 227 Introduction to Political Communication 3

-COMM 412 Politics and the Mass Media 3
+COMM 412 Media and Political Controversy 3

-or GOVT 412 Politics and the Mass Media
+or GOVT 412 Media and Political Controversy

 Total Credits 6